-This compiled Standard applies to annual reporting periods beginning on or after 1 July 2009 but before 1 January 2011 with early application of the Reduced Disclosure Requirements (RDR).
-It incorporates relevant amendments made up to and including 30 June 2010.
-RDR amendments cannot be applied to periods beginning before 1 July 2009.
+This compiled Standard applies to annual periods beginning on or after 1 January 2019.
+Earlier application is permitted for annual periods beginning after 24 July 2014 but before 1 January 2019.
+It incorporates relevant amendments made up to and including 14 February 2018.

-Prepared on 2 August 2010 by the staff of the Australian Accounting Standards Board.
+Prepared on 29 March 2019 by the staff of the Australian Accounting Standards Board.